Women in government: Quota system

-The local panchayat system in India provides an example of women's representation at the local governmental level.
+The local panchayati raj system in India provides an example of women's representation at the local governmental level.
 The 73rd and 74th Constitutional Amendments in 1992 mandated panchayat elections throughout the country.
 The reforms reserved 33% of the seats for women and for castes and tribes proportional to their population.
 Over 700,000 women were elected after the reforms were implemented in April 1993.
+In 2026, women now make up about 50% of elected panchayat representatives nationwide, placing India in the top tier globally for local women leaders.